Viktor Dankl von Krasnik: 1915

-In March 1916 Krasnik was given command of the Eleventh Army and on May 1 he was promoted to colonel general.
+In March 1916 Krasnik was given command of the 11th Army and on 1 May he was promoted to colonel general.
 Later that month he would be part of the Asiago offensive, a plan masterminded by Franz Conrad von Hötzendorf, the architect of the 1914 Austro-Hungarian advance in Galicia.
-Krasnik and the Eleventh Army were assigned the critical task of making an initial breakthrough that could be exploited by additional reinforcements (the Third Army).
-The attack commenced on May 15 and initially, Krasnik was quite successful.
+Krasnik and the 11th Army were assigned the critical task of making an initial breakthrough that could be exploited by additional reinforcements (the 3rd Army).
+The attack commenced on 15 May and initially, Krasnik was quite successful.
 He managed to cut through the first and second Italian lines and move south of Rovereto to the Posino Valley.
-On May 20 this surge stalled due to the inability of artillery to negotiate the treacherous snowy mountain roads.
+On 20 May this surge stalled due to the artillery's inability to negotiate the treacherous snowy mountain roads.
 It was not until June that the Austro-Hungarians were able to try a largescale advance.
 By this time the Italians had regrouped and some Austro-Hungarian forces were siphoned off to the Eastern Front.
 As a result, a stalemate set in.
 Once again Krasnik had produced an impressive advance that would prove to be short-lived.
 His role in the offensive would prove to be his undoing as a combat commander and he would be sidelined for the remainder of the war.

 Resignation, later career, and retirement

 Dankl was criticized both by Army Group Command (Archduke Eugen) and by the Austro-Hungarian Supreme Command (Conrad).
 He had ignored an order given by Archduke Eugen to advance at a faster pace, disregarding the lack of artillery.
 How much Dankl's slow and steady style contributed to the stalling of the Asiago offensive is debatable.
 These charges and complaints, coupled with his very real health problems, caused the general to send a letter of resignation.
-On June 17, 1916 he was dismissed from command.
-His Eleventh Army chief of staff, Major General Pichler, was also relieved of his position.
+On 17 June 1916 he was dismissed from command.
+His 11th Army chief of staff, Major General Pichler, was also relieved of his position.